open-kitchen/open-kitchen/simulation/OFTA_simulation.md

 # The End
-That's how you can use OFTA simulation.
+That's how you can use the OFTA simulation.